Avengers: Infinity War poster

 Theme

-Thanos to Thor: "I know what it's like to lose.
+Thanos states the theme to Loki: "I know what it's like to lose.
 To feel so desperately that you're right, yet to fail nonetheless."
-The theme of sacrifice and the cost of victory is stated.
+The film explores the cost of sacrifice, the burden of difficult choices, and whether the ends justify the means.

 3